Getting your Oklahoma property and casualty license is the first step toward becoming a P&C insurance agent in Oklahoma.

 You can’t renew your license until you complete your CE hours and pay any outstanding fines.

 For more detailed information, check out how to renew your license with our Oklahoma insurance license renewal guide.

 How much does it cost to get a property and casualty insurance license in Oklahoma?

 The total cost of getting a property and casualty (P&C) insurance license in Oklahoma is at least $295.60, but can reach nearly $500 based on the type of pre-license education course you choose.
 The costs include:

 Insurance Pre-license Education Course Fee: $139 via Kaplan

 Exam Fee: $41 via Prometric

 Application Fee: $60 + $5.60 transaction fee via the NIPR

 How long does it take to process a property and casualty insurance license application in Oklahoma?

-This process typically takes up to five business days.
+It will take up to five business days for you to become an insurance agent.
 You’ll receive an email once the OID reviews your application.